pranavmadhani/covidtracker/README.md

 # How to run?

 You can download this code from repository and run the main file.
 After that you can navigate to http://localhost:8081/ to open the project.
 Application port can be changed by modifying application.properties server port value.
-You can check final application here.
+You can check final application snapshot here.

 https://imgur.com/75spJx9